ChristianHMeier/collatz-pwa/README.md

 ## Special Thanks

-Thanks to the Youtube channel [Veritasium](https://www.youtube.com/@veritasium) for making the video that brought this problem to my attention; to Professor Jeffrey C. Lagarias for participating in it and editing ["The Ultimate Challenge: The 3x + 1 Problem"](https://books.google.com/books/about/The_Ultimate_Challenge.html?id=hekJ7JDMEVkC) I borrowed twice before making this PWA; and to [Alexandro Palacios](https://github.com/AlexSp3) for authoring the library that enabled me to test my observation about pure multiples of 4 while employing BigInt numbers in the PWA.
+Thanks to the Youtube channel [Veritasium](https://www.youtube.com/@veritasium) for making the video that brought this problem to my attention; to Professor Jeffrey C. Lagarias for participating in it and editing ["The Ultimate Challenge: The 3x + 1 Problem"](https://books.google.com/books/about/The_Ultimate_Challenge.html?id=hekJ7JDMEVkC) I borrowed twice before making this PWA; to [Alexandro Palacios](https://github.com/AlexSp3) for authoring the library that enabled me to test my observation about pure multiples of 4 while employing BigInt numbers in the PWA; and to the LearnVue channel for the quick lesson on [how to deploy Vite apps on GitHub](https://www.youtube.com/watch?v=yo2bMGnIKE8).

 ## License